kpessa/plotly-js-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Data

+### About the Data

+Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/

 ![image-20210305065044084](README.assets/image-20210305065044084.png)